Techcps/GSP-Short-Trick/Build and Execute MySQL, PostgreSQL, and SQLServer to Data Catalog Connectors/techcps.md

 --sqlserver-database=$database
 ```

-# Check the progress on Task 2
+### Check the progress on Task 2
 > Do not run next command until you get the score on Task 2

+---

 ```
-curl -LO raw.githubusercontent.com/Techcps/GSP-Short-Trick/master/Build%20and%20Execute%20MySQL,%20PostgreSQL,%20and%20SQLServer%20to%20Data%20Catalog%20Connectors/techcps1.sh
+curl -LO raw.githubusercontent.com/Techcps/Google-Cloud-Skills-Boost/master/Build%20and%20Execute%20MySQL%20and%20PostgreSQL%20to%20Data%20Catalog%20Connectors/techcps1.sh
 sudo chmod +x techcps1.sh
 ./techcps1.sh
 ```
-# Now this can take around 10 to 15 minutes to complete
+### Now this can take around 10 to 15 minutes to complete
-> So just wait and watch & make sure your laptap will not go for sleep
+> Make sure your laptap will not go for a sleep, so just wait and watch

 ```
 gcloud iam service-accounts create postgresql2dc-credentials \